BRUNOO1545/BRUNOO1545/README.md

     <h3>I wouldn’t quite describe myself as an interesting guy, but definitely as a passionate one.
 Solving problems is my specialty and one of my favorite things to do—seriously, if I can’t solve something, I’ll overthink it all day until I find a solution.<br>I love building apps and games—oh boy, THE GAMES!
 I absolutely love making and playing them.
 My favorites are:</h3>
     <ul>
       <li>Fallout</li>
-      <li>Red Dead Redeption 2</li>
+      <li>Red Dead Redemption 2</li>
       <li>Cyberpunk 2077</li>
       <li>Days Gone</li>
       <li>Metro</li>
       <li>Battlefield</li>
     </ul>
-    <h3>I'm currently studing Systems Analyst and Programmer and Teacher degree.
+    <h3>I'm currently studying Systems Analyst and Programmer and Teacher degree.
 I'm also working on a new title and building "Bizarre Engine 2" framework for Gamemaker games.</h3>
   </div>

   <br>